-Fonseca has worked in the East Valley farms, picking bellpeppers and other vegetables and fruits for the past 20 years.
-Sweaty chills, confusion, and more, he said, are symptoms he has seen throughout the years; these are some of the symptoms of heat exhaustion or heat stroke, the most serious of heat-related illnesses.
+Fonseca has worked in the East Valley farms, picking bell peppers as well as other vegetables and fruits for the past 20 years.
+Sweaty chills, confusion, and more, he said, are symptoms he has seen throughout the years, which can be signs of heat exhaustion or heat stroke, the most serious of heat-related illnesses.

 "Some people almost die," said Fonseca.
 "I see my body -- my body is changed.
 Every day is more tired, my body.
 It's very difficult, work very hard."

 The money is not great, Fonseca said, but the work is year-round, which makes the searing temperatures worth the risk.

 With climate change bringing more frequent and intense heat waves, heat-related mortality incidents in Riverside County reached a ten-year high in 2021 with 39 deaths, according to the Riverside County Sheriff's Coroner's Office.